LazaUK/AlexaGadgetKit-LegoEV3/README.md

 ```
 self.cl.mode = 'COL-COLOR'
 ```
 So, while **quiz mode** is **on**, it will check whether touch sensor is being pressed.
-If yes, it will read detected colour code from the colour sensor and send it as a part of touch even back to Echo device.
+If yes, it will read detected colour code from the colour sensor and send it as a part of **Touch** event back to Echo device.
 ```
     while self.quiz_mode:
         if self.ts.is_pressed: